johnaidenrohde/reddit_trader/dev_journal.md

 Several unfinished parts make the code look kind of janky.
 I might consider cleaning this up until I can get these things done better.

+2/6/2021
+---

+Got a lot of this working and found an awsome website where I can trade with a well supported API https://alpaca.markets/community

 Todo
 ---